Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/action.md

 !!!
 Summary

-    This page summarizes all aspects of the action system, which is responsible for controlling which in-game actions a unit can perform.
+    This page summarizes all aspects of the action system, which is responsible for controlling what a unit knows how to do.

 ## Scripting